102-year-old firm to move to Woodbury after its HQ is bought by MTA

 He said the company’s current HQ, at 225 Central Ave.
 South in Bethpage, was "sold to the MTA in June under the threat of eminent domain for the Third Track project."

+MTA spokesman Aaron Donovan said, "We didn't threaten eminent domain and the property is not being used for Third Track."

 The $20 million transaction involves an 80,000-square-foot building and a rail siding that will be used by the MTA to store equipment and materials for the LIRR as well as for employee offices, according to a document prepared for the agency’s board of directors.
-The MTA wants to replace rented space nearby at 610 Hicksville Rd.
+The MTA wants to replace rented space nearby at 610 Hicksville Rd, the spokesman said.

 Kravet, which is 102 years old, has been searching for a new home for months.
 It initially planned to move to Melville with $1 million in tax breaks over 15 years from the Suffolk County Industrial Development Agency.
 However, the company decided not to move forward with that project, officials confirmed on Wednesday.

-Note: CLARIFICATION: An earlier version of this article failed to note the MTA disputes Kravet's description of the circumstances surrounding the sale of its Bethpage headquarters.